-In the report, you’ll find:
+In the CPR report, you’ll find:

-- Year built.
+- Year built

-- Number of stories.
+- Number of stories

-- Total square footage, as measured by our analyst.
+- Total square footage, as measured by our analyst

-- Information about:
+- Information regarding:

-- The building’s foundation.
+- The building’s foundation

-- Each occupant.
+- Each occupant

-- Fire extinguishers.
+- Fire extinguishers

-- A photo of the building.
+- Photo of the building

-- Location: accessibility, congestion and exposures.
+- Location: accessibility, congestion, and exposures

-- Premises and equipment: care, condition and type of premises.
+- Premises and equipment: care, condition, and type of premises

-- Protection: if not otherwise recognized.
+- Protection: if not otherwise recognized

-Explore how you can use the data in our commercial property reports to offer your customers IRPMs.
+Explore how you can use the data in our Commercial Property Reports to offer your customers IRPMs.

 WSRB Loss Cost data

-Read our previous blog post for more details on how to read a WSRB Loss Cost publication.
+Check out our previous blog post for more details on how to read a WSRB Loss Cost publication.